Daggerpov/Spawn-App-iOS-SwiftUI/docs/OBSERVABLE-MIGRATION-PROGRESS.md

 ## Special Considerations

-### ViewModels Using Combine (Not Migrated Yet)
+### ViewModels Using Combine (Migrated - Kept Combine for specific use cases)

-The following ViewModels use Combine for purposes other than observation (throttling, debouncing, notifications):
+The following ViewModels were migrated to `@Observable` but kept Combine for specific purposes:

-1. **FeedViewModel** - Uses `PassthroughSubject` for throttling activity updates, uses `NotificationCenter.default.publisher` for various notifications
-2. **FriendsTabViewModel** - Uses Combine for cache subscriptions and search debouncing
+1. **FriendsTabViewModel** ✅ - Kept Combine for cache subscriptions and search debouncing
-3. **SearchViewModel** - Uses Combine for debouncing search queries
+2. **SearchViewModel** ✅ - Kept Combine for debouncing search queries, added publisher for external subscriptions
-4. **ActivityTypeViewModel** - Uses Combine for cache subscriptions
+3. **ActivityTypeViewModel** ✅ - Kept Combine for cache subscriptions
-5. **DayActivitiesViewModel** - Uses Combine (may not need it)
+4. **DayActivitiesViewModel** ✅ - Removed unused Combine (wasn't actually using it)

-These will need to retain their Combine imports and `cancellables` even after migration, or be refactored to use async/await alternatives.
+### ViewModels Not Migrated Yet

+1. **FeedViewModel** - Uses `PassthroughSubject` for throttling activity updates, uses `NotificationCenter.default.publisher` extensively for notifications.
+Complex Combine usage makes migration difficult.
+2. **ActivityCreationViewModel** - Semi-singleton with complex state management
+3. **UserAuthViewModel** - Singleton, inherits from NSObject for delegate conformance

 ### Singleton ViewModels